 We only install and supply the highest quality carpets, vinyl and laminates, but knowing how to look after your floor properly can still help it have a much longer life and stay looking new for longer.

 Our floor fitters are able to give you all the advice you need for your new carpet, vinyl, laminate and wood flooring when it comes to maintaining them.
 If you want to know all the tips and tricks in keeping your flooring to the highest quality then call us today on 01223 233233.
-We will ensure that your Karndean or Roger Oates flooring is kept to the highest quality and is set to last a long time.
+No matter if its is your designer Karndean or Roger Oates flooring; we will give you all the advice you need to keep your floor looking its best for as long as possible.

 So many of our customers invest in stunning new carpets and designer flooring, such as real wooden floors or luxurious designer vinyl, without really considering looking after it or how it will stand up to practical use.
 That pristine plush white carpet might look great in the hallway now, but how will it look after a year of kids, bikes, pets and muddy shoes coming through the door?